-I walked out into the wet garden this morning in my bare feet and dressing gown because it all smelled so good.
+I walked out into the wet garden this morning in my bare feet because it all smelled so good.
 First warm 8 AM in what feels like forever.

 Last year I bought my 2 acres some carefully sourced, not wild harvested, native seeds, and a few rightfully expensive bare root native plants.
 This is the lone white trillium I bought.
 The woods a mile uphill from me, on private property, are full of them, so I knew they’d grow.
 But they’re delicate, and I didn’t want to disturb happy wild populations, so I bought one, planted it where it would be safe from deer, and hoped it would live until spring.
 I in no way expected three buds!
 Excuse the focus, I went out with my phone, but without my glasses.